 Using the CONCATENATE function, we have concatenated (combined) three DATEDIF formulae in the formula entered above.
 After each DATEDIF formula, we have entered the text strings Years, Months, and Days.
 This means that the results of each DATEDIF formula will be combined with the text strings in the final output.

 Again, by pressing ENTER, we find the Actual Age in cell E5.

 Repeatedly, we need to use the Fill Handle to find the age in the other cells.

 As a result, we get the output like this.

-5. Utilizing DATEDIF and TODAY Functions to Calculate Age with Current Time
+5. Using DATEDIF and TODAY Functions to Calculate Age with Current Time

-If we want to use the original current time and subsequently change the age with the day-by-day time change, we can do this by two handy systems.
+If we want to use the original current time and subsequently change the age with the day-by-day time change, we can do this with two handy systems.

 We can change the time in the dataset with the original Current Time.
-For doing this, we should apply the TODAY function below in the D5 cell.
+To do this, we should apply the TODAY function below in the D5 cell.
 Here, in the E5 cell, we have already applied the DATEDIF function.

 Secondly, we need to press ENTER.